 Statistics and key figuresSee our reports

-The value of the global fleet has increased from USD 655 billion in 2006, to USD 914 billion in 2016.
-The estimated value of the global fleet in 2017 is USD 848 billion, a decrease of 7 per cent.
+The value of the global fleet has increased from USD 776 billion in 2007, to USD 791 billion in 2017.
+The estimated value of the global fleet in 2018 is USD 835 billion, an increase of 5 per cent.

 Norwegian-controlled fleet by number of ships

-The number of ships in the Norwegian-controlled foreign-going fleet has remained basically unchanged over the past two years, and now stands at 1 733 vessels.
+The number of ships in the Norwegian-controlled foreign-going fleet has increased over the past two years, and now stands at 1 771 vessels.

-The Norwegian-controlled foreign-going fleet deadweight tonnage has grown by close to 11 per cent.
-The Norwegian International Ship Register (NIS) alone had a net growth of more than 50 ships in the same period, with growth in deadweight tonnage of 10 per cent.
-Overall 82 newbuildings were delivered to the foreign-going fleet in 2016, with a large share of these going to NIS.
-In the three first quarters in 2017, the number of newbuilds joining the foreign-going fleet was 32.
+In the same period, deadweight tonnage has grown by close to 13 per cent.
+The Norwegian International Ship Register (NIS) alone had a net growth of close to 60 ships in this period, with growth in deadweight tonnage of 8 per cent.
+Overall 33 newbuildings were delivered to the foreign-going fleet in 2017.

-The deep sea fleet consists of several segments where Norwegian shipowners are world leaders and control significant market shares.
-These segments include car carriers, tankers, dry bulk, LNG, chemical, container and general cargo, among others.
-Members of the Norwegian Shipowners’ Association control more than 550 ships in the deep sea segment.
+The deep sea fleet include car carriers, tankers, dry bulk, LNG, chemical, container and general cargo, among others.
+Members of the Norwegian Shipowners’ Association control more than 600 ships in the deep sea segment.
 The ships make nearly 30,000 port calls around the world each year.

 Average age of vessels in the Norwegian-controlled fleet

-The average age of the Norwegian foreign-going fleet has gone down by roughly four years since 2007, to an average age of 9.9 years at October 1 2017.
+The average age of the Norwegian foreign-going fleet has gone down by roughly three years since 2008, to an average age of 10 years at 1 January 2018.

-Both Norwegian-registered and foreign-registered vessels now has the same age, indicating that the hole fleet are undergoing continuous renewal, both through deliveries of new ships and second hand sales, aided by sale of ships for recycling.
+Both Norwegian-registered and foreign-registered vessels are getting slightly younger, indicating that the hole fleet are undergoing continuous renewal, both through deliveries of new ships and second hand sales, aided by sale of ships for recycling.